Evolutionary-Intelligence/DistributedEvolutionaryComputation/ME/Meta-Evolution.md

 * Srinivas, M. and Patnaik, L.M., 1994.
 Adaptive probabilities of crossover and mutation in genetic algorithms.
 IEEE Transactions on Systems, Man, and Cybernetics, 24(4), pp.656-667.
 * Bäck, T., 1994, October.
 Parallel optimization of evolutionary algorithms.
 In International Conference on Parallel Problem Solving from Nature (pp. 418-427).
 Berlin, Heidelberg: Springer Berlin Heidelberg.
 * Fogel, D.B., Fogel, L.J. and Atmar, J.W., 1991, January.
 Meta-evolutionary programming.
 In Conference record of the twenty-fifth asilomar conference on signals, systems & computers (pp. 540-541).
 IEEE computer Society.
+* Dawkins, R., 1989.
+The evolution of evolvability.
+In Artificial Life (pp. 201-220).
+Routledge.
 * Grefenstette, J.J., 1986.
 Optimization of control parameters for genetic algorithms.
 IEEE Transactions on systems, man, and cybernetics, 16(1), pp.122-128.
 * Mercer, R.E. and Sampson, J.R., 1978.
 Adaptive search using a reproductive meta‐plan.
 Kybernetes, 7(3), pp.215-228.
 * CAVICCHIO, D., 1970.
 Adaptive search using simulated evolution.
 Doctoral Dissertation, University of Michigan.